jump-dev/JuMP.jl/docs/src/developers/extensions.md

 ## Defining new JuMP models

-If extending individual calls to [`@variable`](@ref) and [`@constraint`](@ref) is not sufficient, it is possible to implement a new model subtype of [`AbstractModel`](@ref).
+If extending individual calls to [`@variable`](@ref) and [`@constraint`](@ref) is not sufficient, it is possible to implement a new model via a subtype of [`AbstractModel`](@ref).
 You can also define new [`AbstractVariableRef`](@ref)s to create different types of JuMP variables.